micans/bash-utils/README.md

 completion and the first bash implementation thereof, and to Izaak van Dongen for the zsh completion code and complete overhaul and improvement of the bash completion code.
+Thanks to Martin Zuther
+there is a cool [**fish** implementation](https://github.com/mzuther/appari-fish), named appari-fish.

-### Apparix/apparish
+### Apparix/apparish developments, past and ongoing

-In the beginning the system was called Apparix; it was implemented in C, and shipped with bash wrapper functions and completion code.
-The C code was not really needed (although it must consume many fewer CPU cycles).
-Its reimplementation was called apparish.
-Then Martin added appari-fish to the family.
-I then realised that I still think of the thing as apparix, so I've tweaked documentation and renamed files to revert back to apparix.
-But the glorious shell code itself is still apparish-rich.
+In the beginning (2005-ish) the system was called Apparix.
+It was implemented in C and shipped with bash wrapper functions and completion code.
+The C code was, in hindsight, a slightly heavy hammer (although it must consume many fewer CPU cycles).
+A simple bash shell reimplementation was undertaken many years later, around 2018.
+Izaak thought of the name apparish and added zsh code and additionally contributed a thorough rewrite of the bash completion layer.
+Martin added appari-fish to the family.
+The valley was peaceful for a while.
+Early 2021 I realised that I still think of the valley as apparix, so I've tweaked documentation and renamed files to revert back to apparix.
+The glorious shell code itself is still apparish-rich.
 Stay tuned for further naming shenanigans.
+More relevant, the bash helper functions are still undergoing little tweaks and improvements every now and then.
+When this happens the functionality is described and added to the list of example commands at the top.

 ## bash-myutils